amphineko/atomicneko/README.md

 Text contents are mainly located at `index.html`.
 To replace the texts and the picture (`amphineko.png`), can be easily done by editing this file.

-For furthermore modification, including color settings and layouts, check `index.scss` and `stylesheets/*.scss`.
-Don't forget to run `webpack` to rebuild SASS files and reflect your modification.
+For furthermore modification, including color settings and layouts, check `index.css` and `stylesheets/*.css`.
+Don't forget to run `webpack` to rebuild files and reflect your modification.

 ---